ogdl/spec/spec.md

 ###Data Model
 The data model of OGDL is a tree of nodes composed of value, list and link:
 * There are two kinds of nodes: value and list.
-    - A value is a string.
+    - A value is a string value.
-    - A list is an ordered container of nodes.
+    - A list is an ordered list of nodes.
 * There are two kinds of links: composition and association.
     - A composition link is the link from a list to each of its element node.
     - An association link is the link from one node to another.
 A node can has at most one incoming and one outgoing association link.
-    - Both composition and association links are unidirection from parent to child.
+    - Both composition and association links are unidirectional: from parent to child.
 * When a list node has an association link to another node, the list node can be seen as a value encoded in the form of a list.

 EBNF:

     node  ::= (value | list) node?
     list  ::= list_start node (list_sep node)* list_sep? list_end
     value ::= string

 ###Value
-While the format of list and link is syntax dependent, the format of value is shared between flow and block syntaxes.
+While the format of list and link are syntax dependent, the format of value is shared between flow and block syntaxes.

     char_visible    ::= [^0..32]